skie/docs/docs/Notification/modules.md

 $this->addPlugin('Crustum/BroadcastingNotification');
 ```

-Configure your WebSocket server in `config/broadcasting.php`.
-The plugin supports Pusher-compatible WebSocket servers.
+Configure your connection in `config/broadcasting.php`.
+The plugin supports Pusher-compatible WebSocket servers and Mercure via Server-Sent Events (SSE).

+For Pusher, configure your Pusher credentials in the broadcasting configuration.

+For Mercure support, install the `crustum/mercure-broadcasting` plugin and configure it in your broadcasting settings.
+See the Mercure Broadcasting plugin documentation for detailed setup instructions.

 <a name="formatting-broadcasting-notifications"></a>
 ### Formatting Broadcasting Notifications